COSCUP/COSCUP-Volunteer/docs_dev/docs/about_coscup/health_market/overview.md

 ### Course Information

-1. Each session lasts for one hour, with up to 12 participants.
+1. Each session lasts for one hour, `NTD$500` per people, with up to 12 participants.
 2. This class includes approximately 45 minutes of wine yoga practice and around 15 minutes of explanation.
 Wine glasses will be provided.
-In case of any damage to the wine glasses, we kindly charge a **NTD$???** fee per wine glass.
+In case of any damage to the wine glasses, we kindly charge a **NTD$280** fee per wine glass.
 3. Bring to class: Yoga mat, bottle of water, small towel.

 !!! info "2024 Wine Yoga"